adityaslg2001/cpp-like-js/README.md

 # CPP-LIKE-JS

-A versatile npm package designed for JavaScript developers familiar with C++.
+A versatile npm package designed for JavaScript developers familiar and accustomed with C++.

-Offering a STL-equivalent collection of data structures and utilities.
+Offering a STL-equivalent & syntactically alike collection of data structures and utilities plus more functionalities.

 Simplify your development process by leveraging C++ like functionalities with C++'s Syntactical Synonymosity directly in JavaScript, including vector, linked list, stack, queue, priority queues, deque, and more.